DEFRA/hapi-govuk-examples/essential-plugin-examples/README.md

 # Essential plugin examples

-The examples for the plugins discussed here will al be based on the completion of the [Journey map examples](../journey-map-examples/README.md) and only include the changes for each plugin discussed.
+The examples for the plugins discussed here will all be based on the completion of the [Journey map examples](../journey-map-examples/README.md) and only include the changes for each plugin discussed.

 ## Logging plugin: